Upcoming Info Session

 Due to the highly competitive nature of the Knight-Hennessy Scholars Program and the anticipated high volume of applicants, the AHF office will only be able to support a limited number of candidates through the internal campus endorsement process.
 Endorsed candidates will receive an institutional assessment from the AHF office as one of the required letters of recommendation for the Knight-Hennessy application.

-Current undergraduate students and USC alumni (up to 3 years post-undergraduate) are eligible for the campus endorsement process.
+Current undergraduate students are eligible for the campus endorsement process.

 To be competitive for campus endorsement, you must submit the following materials through the Campus Endorsement Application: